 - you have a tight mastectomy scar

-Who can't have this type of surgery
+Who can't have this type of surgery?

 Types of body tissue reconstruction

-Your surgeon can reconstruct your breasts by:
+Your surgeon can reconstruct your breast by:

 - using a flap from your back (latissimus dorsi flap)